enasequence/read_docs/submit/assembly/genome.rst

 - Study accession (PRJEBxxxxxx) assigned at time of study registration
 - Sample accession (SAMEAxxxxxx) assigned at time of study registration
-- Genome assembly accession (GCA_xxxxxx) assigned once the genome assembly has been fully processed by ENA and stable between versions
+- Genome assembly accession (GCA_xxxxxx) assigned once the genome assembly has been fully processed by ENA and is released on agreement with GenCol.
+The GCA is stable between versions
 - Sequence accession(s) assigned once the genome assembly submission has been fully processed by ENA

 Submitters can retrieve the genome and sequence accession numbers from the `Webin submissions portal